 A bit about ACT

 ACT trail starts from Besisahar at 820m altitude.
-The altitude go up as you go, culminating in Thorung Pass at 5416m.
+Altitude go up as you go, culminating in Thorung Pass at 5416m.
 It's this significant altitude changes that you get to experience the various landscapes and ways of life on this trek.

 However, there are hiking trails that run parallel to the road.
 Pay attention to them on MAPS.me.
 I missed many of them.
 The trails take longer time and involve more ascends and decends, plus some are not well-maintained.
 So you need to either hire a guide or do your research extensively.

 I mostly favored the road because I could experience the landscapes there too.
-And honestly, I care less the lower altitude landscapes than the snow-capped mountains, which emerge ever so slightly over time.
+And honestly, I care less the lower altitude landscapes than the snow-capped mountains that emerge ever so slightly as you go.
 Still, the dusts really sucks!
 The bandana helped alot there.

 Stuff I Carry

 - Tom Bihn Synik 30 backpack